aradi/fypp/docs/various-features.rst

 (like in Python modules), and temporary local scopes may be created in special cases (e.g. during macro calls).

-The global scope is the one, which Fypp normaly uses for defining objects.
+The global scope is the one, which Fypp normally uses for defining objects.
 All imports specified on the command line are carried out in this scope And all definitions made by the `set` and `def` directives in the processed source file defines entities in that scope, unless they appear within a `block`, a `call` or a `def` directive.

-Addtional temporary local scopes are opened, whenever
+Additional temporary local scopes are opened, whenever

 * a macro defined by the `def` directive is called, or